takkamdarios/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/LocalReplicationSCALE.md

 ## Using Local Replication

-A local replication creates a zfs snapshot and saves it to another location on the same TrueNAS SCALE system either using a different pool, or dataset or zvol.
+A local replication creates a zfs snapshot and saves it to another location on the same TrueNAS SCALE system using either a different pool, or dataset, or zvol.
-This allows users with only one system to take quick data backups or snapshots of their data when they have only one system.
+This allows users with only one system to take quick data backups or snapshots of their data.
 In this scenario, create a dataset on the same pool to store the replication snapshots.
 You can create and use a zvol for this purpose.
 If configuring local replication on a system with more than one pool, create a dataset to use for the replicated snapshots on one of those pools.